 If you need runny royal icing for “flooding” add more beetroot juice or water if you happy with colour depth.

 Here I’m using it to make white and pink butterflies.
 And let them dry… For the assembled butterflies see the top photo.

 The cake and cupcake icing below are also coloured using beetroot juice.
 The pink is slightly different as it’s mixed with yellowish crème patisserie producing a vintage shade of pink.

-Our son isn’t that much into pink, so there are other natural food colours:
+Our son isn’t that much into pink, so I use other natural food colours:

 - yellow: turmeric

 - gold: turmeric and cocoa

 - reddish pink: raspberries (can turn blue or grey if the food you’re colouring is acidic)